martinratinaud/work-with-me/backend-developer.md

 I have worked 7 years on Symfony but I'm now more of a NodeJs guy I love `microservices` architecture and @AIP.trade, we implemented this approach using `gRPC` and `graphQL`, you can find the relative medium article [here](https://medium.com/@svengau_17540/when-graphql-meets-grpc-3e9729d32e05)

-## Frontend

-I have played with jQuery during 7 years but this is now far away I now mostly use `React` and `styled-components` with a shared library of components easily accesible thanks to `storybook` and `netlify`.

 ## Coding style